JuliaIntervals/IntervalLinearAlgebra.jl/docs/src/CONTRIBUTING.md

 ## Documentation guideline

 * Documentation is written with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
 Documentation files are in `docs/src`, generally as markdown file.
+* If you want to modify an existing file, open it and start writing.
+If you want to add a new page, create a new markdown file in the appropriate subfolder of `docs/src` and add the line `"mytitle" => "path/to/file.md"` to the page structure in the `docs/make.jl` file [here](https://github.com/JuliaIntervals/IntervalLinearAlgebra.jl/blob/main/docs/make.jl#L31-L53).
 * If you want to include a Julia code example that is **not** executed in the markdown file, use ````` ```julia ````` blocks, e.g.

 ````